• Skip to primary navigation

 Maple butter mashed sweet potatoes

 1. Cook the sweet potato: Peel sweet potatoes and chop into large chunks.
 Place in a steamer and scatter over fresh thyme.
-Steam until a knife can be inserted easily then remove and allow to rest for 10 minutes.
-This allows excess moisture to evaporate.
-If the sweet potatoes are too wet, the finished mash won’t be as creamy as it could be.
-Alternatively, you could roast or boil the sweet potatoes whole, then peel and allow to rest for 10 minutes.
+Steam until a fork can be inserted easily then remove and allow to rest for 10 minutes.
+This allows excess moisture to evaporate.Β If the sweet potatoes are too wet, the finished mash won’t be as creamy as it could be.
+Roasting the sweet potatoes whole on a baking sheet in the oven will also ensure minimal excess liquid.
+If you prefer to boil the sweet potatoes, boil them whole in a large pot until a knife can easily be inserted then drain, peel and allow to steam for 10 minutes to allow excess moisture to evaporate.
+The sweet potatoes can also be cooked in an Instant Pot/pressure cooker on high pressure for 7 minutes until fork tender.

-2. Mash and season: Mash the sweet potatoes with maple syrup and butter and season with salt and pepper.
+2. Mash and season: Mash the sweet potatoes until smooth.
+Add a few tablespoons butter and a teaspoon or two of maple syrup.
+You don’t want to the sweet potatoes to be too sweet, taste as you go and adjust as necessary.
+Season with salt and pepper.
 Serve with a knob of butter and fresh thyme.

 What is the best way to mash sweet potatoes?

 For the creamiest mashed sweet potatoes, use an immersion blender or food processor.
-Alternatively you can use a hand blender and whip the steamed sweet potatoes or use a hand masher.
-Because the starch is less in a sweet potato, you don’t risk the mashed potatoes to become gummy when using a blender so that is what I would recommend.
+Alternatively you can use a hand mixer and whip the steamed sweet potatoes or use a hand masher.
+Because sweet potatoes are less starchy, you don’t risk the mashed potatoes becoming gummy when using a blender, like it would when you are making mashed potatoes.
+Therefore I would recommend using a stick blender.

 What spices go with sweet potato mash?